Pets of the week for May 20, 2015

-Last Week's Pets: Mack the dog and Carl the cat are still available.
+Last Week's Pets: Nena the dog and Blossom & Kingsley the cats have been adopted!

 If you're interested in adopting one of the Pets of the Week, or seeing what other pets are available for adoption, contact the Delaware Humane Association, 701 A. Street, Wilmington, DE 19801.
 Or call (302) 571-0111